-The Portland campus community can contact the Legacy Good Samaritan Security Department Dispatch, 24 hours per day, 7 days per week at (503) 413-7911, who will dispatch security officer(s).
+As of July 2018, the Portland campus community can contact Linfield CPS at 503-413-7210.
+If there is no security officer on duty in Portland, the call will be forwarded to the McMinnville CPS phone.
 The Portland Police Bureau can be reached by dialing 911 for life threatening situations, crimes in progress or situations where an officer is needed immediately.
 For non-emergency matters in the Portland metro area, call (503) 823-3333.